 Me on the 400m steep hill climb

 From 5km to 7km there were many steep declines on single trails within the forest (see “Rocky steep decline” image below).
 This part was fun because you could go fast on the downhills, grabbing onto trees and branches like Tarzan to stop from falling as you hurtled through the forest.
 There were also waterfalls and streams you could run past, over, or through.
+This was the part where I noticed other runners starting to slow down and I began overtaking them.

 Rocky steep decline